JessicaGarson/NYU-Intro-to-Python-Summer-2018/07-11-2018-Lists-Loops/lectures/review.md

     main()
 ```

+What can be made better about this code?
+It works but there are some awkward things about it?
+What is awkward about?

+Let's take a look at the variables in the main function these can be made better?
+How so?

 ## Homework 2 Solutions
 Let's talk through solutions to homework two.
 What worked well?
 What didn't?
 How would we solve these problems.